learn-co-curriculum/dsc-welchs-ttest-lab/README.md

-In this case, there is a 10% probability you would see t equal to or greater than what you saw from the data.
-Given that alpha was set at 0.05, this would not constitute sufficient evidence to reject the null hypothesis.
+In this case, there is a 2.5% probability you would see t equal to or greater than what you saw from the data.
+Given that alpha was set at 0.05, this would constitute sufficient evidence to reject the null hypothesis.

 Building on this, you can also write a function that calculates the p-value for given samples with a two-sided test by taking advantage of the symmetry of the t-distribution to calculate only one side.
 The two-tailed p-value is simply twice the one-tailed value, because you want the probability:
 >$t<−|t̂|$ and  $t>|t̂|$ , where t̂  is the t-statistic calculated from our data